International Paper

 169. Process used to prioritise, assess and/or engage non-smallholder suppliers on compliance with company's policy and/or legal requirements?

-The company's third-party code of conduct states legal requirements for its suppliers.
+The company's third-party code of conduct outlines legal requirements for its suppliers.
 However, the process for prioritising, assessing, or engaging suppliers is not specified.

 -